ABOUT

 Mike & Susan Pinney

 Thank you for taking interest in joining our studio.
 We have been honored to get to know so many of you in the Collegeville area.
-Our passion for dance and teaching others dates back over 30 years.
+Our passion for dance and teaching others goes back to the early 90s.

 We are very proud of our talented instructors, working year-round to make sure all of our students continue to train even in the summer months.